weweb-assets/ww-chat-ai/README.md

-# WW-CHAT-AI
+# WW-CHAT

-This is an element for WeWeb to display an AI-focused Chat (assistant + client).
+This is an element for Weweb, to display a Chat.

 ## Installation